- What is an ECG?

 - How to prepare for an ECG test

-An electrocardiogram (ECG), is a test that records the electrical activity of your heart.
+An electrocardiogram (ECG or EKG), is a test that records the electrical activity of your heart.
 It’s one of the most widely used medical tests in the world, found in doctors’ offices, operating rooms, and ambulances.

 The ECG test result gives medical professionals a snapshot of your heart activity and helps them to assess your heart health, and detect possible risks or abnormalities.